Montreal Restaurant Week Le Happening Gourmand: 2018 Edition

 Le Happening Gourmand 2018 Prices & Participating Restaurants

-A great opportunity to explore Old Montreal's fine cuisine on a tight budget (think roughly $23 to $30 for a three-course dinner), Antonopoulos Group restaurants participating in 2018 include:
+A great opportunity to explore Old Montreal's fine cuisine on a tight budget (think roughly $17 to $31 for brunch or a three-course dinner), Antonopoulos Group restaurants participating in 2018 include:

 - Kyo: a Japanese style pub with sake, classic izakaya fare, and sushi;